Nermo

 2. Simmer for 5 minutes.
 Add sweet potatoes.
 Simmer for 10 minutes, stirring frequently.

-One Response to “Recipe: Battle Chocolate Savory Entree”
+3 thoughts on “Recipe: Battle Chocolate Savory Entree

 Leave a Reply